froeschel/azure-notes/notes.md

 * A resource group is a logical grouping of resources.
 They can be controlled together.
 * Resources within a resource group can have different locations.
 * A resource group needs a location, because it stores metadata.
 This is important when thinking about complience.
+* Not all resources can be moved from one resource group to another.
+For reference [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/move-support-resources)
+* It is possible to make REST calls that can validate if a move of resources would be successful.
+* During a move it is not possible to write or delete resources.
+* Moving resources between groups does not change their location.
+*